lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md

 ================

-public [LightUserDataService::save](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md)(string $path, string $data, ?array $options = []) : void
+public [LightUserDataService::save](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md)(string $path, string $data, ?array $options = []) : string

-Saves the data for the current user to the given relative path.
+Saves the data for the current user to the given relative path, and returns the url of the saved resource.

 The available options are:
 - tags: an array of tags to bind to the given resource